+Scientific evidence increasingly indicates a relationship between a range of environmental factors and a wide array of chronic diseases and conditions.
 The Collaborative on Health and the Environment (CHE) is an international partnership of individuals and organizations committed to addressing environmental impacts on human health across the lifespan.
-For more information, visit the CHE national website.

 CHE-Alaska is a working group of CHE established by ACAT.
 We hold monthly teleconference seminars and other events to advance knowledge and effective action to address growing concerns about the links between human health and environmental factors.
 Our speakers include scientists, health care professionals, policy experts, and community activists who are working on a range of environmental health concerns.
 Join our CHE-Alaska email list to be notified of upcoming CHE-Alaska calls and events.

 - Mary Matthias, Natural Resources Director, Orutsararmiut Native Council